Teaching

 Gender and Power in African History

 This course examines how relationships between women and men are central to the social, political, and economic history of Africa.
 Understanding how terms such as “woman” and “man” and ideas about sexuality are shaped by larger social forces – from the local to the global – sheds light on the history of politics, family life, religion, environment, and economic change.
-This course will be thematic, focusing on various regions and emphasizing women in modern Africa.
-Students will draw on varied materials to engage in critical discussion and to write a semester paper.
+This course is thematic, focusing on various regions and emphasizing women in modern Africa.
+Students draw on varied materials to engage in critical discussion and to write a semester paper.
 Course materials include: a recent monograph by historian Nwando Achebe called Female Monarchs and Merchant Queens in Africa (2020); a seventeenth-century biography about the Ethiopian saint Walatta Petros (1672/2018); and Unbowed (2007), the memoir of the late Kenyan activist Wangari Maathai.

 Environment, Health, and Justice